vuecine21/sitemap-generator/docs/docs.md

     -   `request.status`  gets current processing status
     -   `request.urlMessage`  receive list of urls from crawler
     -   `request.noindex`  tells generator not to index some url, see example below
--   `sender`  details on which window/tab send the message,
+-   `sender`  details on which window/tab send the message, provided by chrome, @see [MessageSender](https://developer.chrome.com/extensions/runtime#type-MessageSender)
 -   `sendResponse`  when sender expects a response, this value should be the callback function, see example below.

 **Examples**